wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-windows-phone-get-started-users.md

 This tutorial is based on the Mobile Services quickstart.
 You must also first complete the tutorial [Add Mobile Services to an existing app].

 >[AZURE.NOTE]This tutorial demonstrates the authentication flow managed by Mobile Services using a variety of identity providers.
-This method is easy to configure and supports multiple providers <!-- keep by customization: begin -->.
-To instead use Live Connect with client-managed authentication and provide a single sign-on experience in your Windows Phone app, see the topic [Single sign-on for Windows Phone apps by using Live Connect] <!-- keep by customization: end -->.
+This method is easy to configure and supports multiple providers.
 By using client-managed authentication, your app has access to additional user data maintained by the identity provider.
 You can get the same user data in your mobile service by by calling the **user.getIdentities()** function in server scripts.
 For more information, see [this post](http://blogs.msdn.com/b/carlosfigueira/archive/2013/12/16/enhanced-users-feature-in-azure-mobile-services.aspx).

 ##<a name="register"></a>Register your app for authentication and configure Mobile Services